fbpx

 Fostering a Nurturing Class Environment

-Every Debating Wallabies programme commences with the coach creating a warm and inclusive class atmosphere.
-They ensure that all students grasp the fundamental rules and concepts of debating, ensuring everyone, no matter their experience level, is fully informed.
+Each program commences with the coach creating a welcoming class environment and ensuring that all students grasp the fundamental rules and concepts of debating – ensuring everyone, regardless of experience, is on the same page.

-The initial sessions also feature various speaking exercises aimed at honing students’ debating skills.
+The initial sessions also incorporate various speaking activities to aid students in honing their debating skills.

 Practice Debates